 Finally, as we endured the cold, the smell of the fir trees, the sound of bells – always – and the darkening sky – sometimes flurries of an early snow – we’d find the right – the perfect – tree.
 Dad would secure it in the trunk of his Chevy BelAir, and we’d drive home.

-When Suzie and I were really little, Mom and Dad decorated the tree after we went to bed on Christmas Eve – in the old-fashioned, European way – so that we awoke on Christmas morning to the beautiful, decorated, icicles hanging, thick and luscious tree in the corner of the living room.
-The smell of the pine needles we’d smelled in the tree lot now filled with the living room.
+When Suzie and I were really little, Mom and Dad decorated the tree after we went to bed on Christmas Eve – in the old-fashioned, European way – so that we awoke on Christmas morning to the beautiful tree, decorated, icicles hanging, thick and luscious, standing tall in the corner of the living room.
+The smell of the pine needles we’d smelled in the tree lot now filled the room.
 Mom was careful about the icicles on the tree.
-Every evening during the season, she’d get up from her chair and arrange the hanging silver strings so that they hung perfectly, not resting on the branch below, but hanging in the air, like the huge icicles that hung from the edge of the roofs of those old Milwaukee flats.
+Every evening during the season, she’d get up from her chair and arrange the hanging silver strings so that they were perfect, not resting on the branch below, but hanging in the air, like the huge icicles that hung from the edge of the roofs.
 Late at night during winter, from time to time I would hear an icicle fall, flying past the window to the snow covered ground that wound around the side of the house.